fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 This tutorial has been created for the FieldTrip workshop in Madrid 2019.
 It shows how to preprocess and analyse resting state EEG data using the example of an open access dataset shared by University of Cambridge.
-You can click here for details on the dataset.
+You can click here TODO ENTER LINK for details on the dataset.
 In this tutorial you will learn how to load and inspect this dataset using FieldTrip.
-You will perform some basic preprocessing and finally you will do a time frequency analysis on the resting state data including group-level statistics
+You will perform some basic preprocessing such as repairing broken channels, visual artifact rejection and artifact correction using ICA

 # Background
 Here we will adapt the pipeline described in de Cheveigne & Arzounian (2018).
 In there they propose different algorithms to preprocess MEEG data and importantly they propose rules of thumb on the order of the application of the algorithms.
-The following section is taken literally from the paper:
+Taken from the paper:

-As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B.

-A difficulty arises of course if A is also sensitive to artifacts that B can remove.
+" As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B. A difficulty arises of course if A is also sensitive to artifacts that B can remove."

-A likely sequence might be:
+"A likely sequence might be:
 (a) discard pathological channels for which there is no useful signal, (b) apply robust detrending to each channel,
 (c) detect and interpolate temporally-local channel-specific glitches,